arturo-lang/arturo/README.md

 For that, the most convenient place for me would be the [GitHub Issues](https://github.com/arturo-lang/arturo/issues) page.

+For questions and quick ideas, there is also a [Gitter community](https://gitter.im/arturo-lang/community).

-Also, I've set up a [dedicated Discord Server](https://discord.gg/YdVK2CB) for all things Arturo - not that I'm really familiar using it, I admit.
+Last but not least, I've set up a [dedicated Discord Server](https://discord.gg/YdVK2CB) for all things Arturo - not that I'm really familiar using it, I admit.

 Contributing
 ------------------------------